Thesis Committee

 In the student’s second year, the Committee focuses primarily on helping the student prepare for the Preliminary Exam, which should occur before the start of the third year of study.
 After the Preliminary Exam, the Thesis Committee primarily guides the dissertation plan.
 After the Preliminary Exam or at a later date, the student may opt to change their Thesis Committee, as long as the new committee follows Program guidelines.

 The Thesis Committee must meet with the student annually to evaluate the progression of the thesis research.
 After each meeting, the Thesis Committee chair must complete and submit a Committee Meeting form.
-This form can be found in the respective student's folder, located on the NSGP shared Google drive.
+This form can be found on the Student Resource Website and the NSGP Trainers folder.

 Preliminary Examination and PhD Candidacy